An ancient forest in need of restoration

 We've already achieved much, but there is more to do to safeguard the future of Loch Arkaig and its wildlife.
 So far we've:

-• sensitively upgraded and strengthened tracks and bridges to allow access to this remote site for restoration
+• sensitively upgraded and strengthened tracks and bridges to allow access to the forest for restoration

-• removed invasive non-native rhododendron, which were stifling other plants, from 880 acres of forest.
+• removed invasive rhododendron from 880 acres of forest.

 But we're in it for the long haul, and this is just the start.
 Over the next five years we will: